Consumer Medicine Information

 any of the ingredients listed at the end of this leaflet

-asthma, wheezing, difficulty breathing, or other lung problems; or have had them in
+asthma, wheezing, difficulty breathing, bronchitis or other lung problems; or have

-a very slow heart beat, less than 45-50 beats per minute
+a very slow heartbeat, less than 45 to 50 beats per minute

 low blood pressure, also called hypotension